-To land requires courage, courage to do something different when everything around us moves so fast.
-Our work at Landing Places makes space for curiosity, compassion (for ourselves and others), and truth-telling.
+To land takes courage—especially when everything around us moves so fast.
+At Landing Places, we make space for curiosity, compassion (for ourselves and others), and truth-telling.
+Landing Places was created to offer something different: time, space, and care for the work that matters most.

 To grow and transform, we must land.